godotengine/godot-docs/classes/class_editorimportplugin.rst

 - :ref:`int<class_int>` **get_import_order** **(** **)** |virtual|

 Gets the order of this importer to be run when importing resources.
-Higher values will be called later.
+Importers with *lower* import orders will be called first, and higher values will be called later.
 Use this to ensure the importer runs after the dependencies are already imported.
+The default import order is ``0`` unless overridden by a specific importer.
+See :ref:`ImportOrder<enum_ResourceImporter_ImportOrder>` for some predefined values.

 ----